25 June 2022 | Brendon Carpenter

 A tad further away (but totally worth the drive), is Barrydale in the semi-arid Klein Karoo.
 It forms part of the scenic Route 62, and while small in size, it oozes personality and boasts one of our favourite road trip stops: the Diesel & Crème Vintage Diner & Motel.
 The interesting décor will have you clicking away to capture an era gone by while enjoying homemade local cuisine or some interesting milkshake combinations (think lemon meringue, zoo cookie or red velvet).
 If you feel like sleeping over, the oldest building in town, the Karoo Moon Motel, is right next door (offering three bedrooms).

-Sometimes all you need to clear your head and regenerate your soul so you can face the humdrum of city life again is a scenic drive out (make it count in a Suzuki, of course!).
-We particularly love the 150km-long Cape Peninsula Drive, hitting all the popular spots (Camps Bay, Hout Bay, Chapman’s Peak, Kommetjie, Cape Point, Boulders Beach, Muizenberg, Constantia and Kirstenbosch).
-Having driven this road many times, I am surprised to still find something new to see or do every time.
-Favourites include swinging by the Twelve Apostles (near Camps Bay), feeding the seals in the Hout Bay Harbour or spending a few hours in the Cape Point National Park.
-And remember to pop in at one of the wine estates in Constantia to grab a good vino for a picnic at the Kirstenbosch Botanical Garden.
+Sometimes, all you need to clear your head and recharge your spirit is a scenic drive (and it’s even better in a Suzuki!).
+One of our favorite routes is the 150km-long Cape Peninsula Drive, which hits all the iconic spots: Camps Bay, Hout Bay, Chapman’s Peak, Kommetjie, Cape Point, Boulders Beach, Muizenberg, Constantia, and Kirstenbosch.
+Even after driving this road many times, there’s always something new to discover.
+Some highlights include stopping by the Twelve Apostles near Camps Bay, feeding the seals in Hout Bay Harbour, or spending a few hours exploring Cape Point National Park.
+For a perfect ending, consider visiting one of the beautiful estates in Constantia to pick up something special for a picnic at Kirstenbosch Botanical Garden.

 Gosh, we live in a stunning country, filled with interesting people and places.
 Did we miss your favourite on our list?
 Why not head out to visit and tell us all about it?